openmetalio/openmetal-docs/docs/tutorials/understanding-iso-images.md

 will just boot back into the ISO causing you to go through the installation menus again.

-SHUT DOWN the ISO VM.
+Shut down the ISO VM.

 We have installed our media to the Volume.